Welcome to my Trip Report on my favourite airline, EVA Air!

 Flight route: SIN-TPE

 It's nice to receive a text message regarding a change in my seat assignment.
-The airline has implemented a number of useful changes since my last flight with this airline (EVA Air's A321 HKG-TPE Sept 2014 trip report) and this is one of them.
+The airline has implemented some useful changes since my last flight with this airline (EVA Air's A321 HKG-TPE Sept 2014 trip report) and this is one of them.

 I used the mobile app to complete my check-in and chose seat 53K for my flight to Taipei.
 According to this booking details, the aircraft type is Boeing 777-300ER with the Wifi logo, that means its the 77A configured aircraft (Newer cabin products)